telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 As a downside, the report item designers are not .NET Standard-compatible.
 As a result, no design-time support in Visual Studio is available and type reports are not supported.
 Therefore, you are recommended to [convert]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/how-to-import-reports-created-with-the-vs-report-designer%}) such reports to `.trdx` or `.trdp` definitions with the Standalone Report Designer.

 Also, you can use these classes as runtime-created report instances.
-You can use report definitions that are created in Visual Studio as report instances in .NET applications, but their code must not include any calls to CodeDOM-specific classes like `ResourceManager`.
+You can use report definitions created in Visual Studio as report instances in .NET applications, but their code must not include any calls to CodeDOM-specific classes like `ResourceManager`.

 Telerik Reporting supports the following functionalities:

 * All rendering extensions except MHTML (HTML archive), XPS (XML Paper Specification), and XLS (Microsoft Excel 97 - 2003).
 * HTML, PDF, and OpenXML-based renderings are supported on Linux and macOS.
 Due to graphics library incompatibilities, in some cases, Graph-based items in the OpenXML renderings are incorrectly displayed.
-* Except for the obsolete Chart report item, all report items are supported.
+* All report items except the obsolete Chart item, are supported.
-* The supported report definition types are `TRDX`, `TRDP`, and report classes that are created in Visual Studio without the VS designer-specific code.
+* The supported report definition types are `TRDX`, `TRDP`, and report classes created in Visual Studio without the VS designer-specific code.
 * Telerik Reporting supports the following Data Source components:

 	+ [SqlDataSource]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%})